Alena2020/Alena2020/README.md

 ### Hi there, my name is Alena.

-#### _I’m looking for a Junior Frontend Developer position!_
+#### **_I’m looking for a Junior Frontend Developer position!_**

-I'm open to new knowledge,
+I'm open to new knowledge, I like to study new technologies and apply them in practice.

-I like to study new technologies and apply them in practice.
+- 🔭 I’m currently working on the [Become-the-best-version-of-yourself](https://github.com/Alena2020/Become-the-best-version-of-yourself)
 - 🌱 I’m currently learning [javascript](https://learn.javascript.ru/)
 - ♟ My favorite game is chess.